MIS-DevWorks/HA-ViT/README.md

 # Contrastive Hybrid Attention Vision Transformer (HA-ViT)

 ### Introduction
-This repository contains the source code for one of the main contributions in this paper [Face-Periocular Cross-Identification via Contrastive Hybrid Attention Vision Transformer], which is accepted by IEEE Signal Processing Letters.
+This repository contains the source code for one of the main contributions in this paper [Face-Periocular Cross-Identification via Contrastive Hybrid Attention Vision Transformer](https://ieeexplore.ieee.org/document/10068230), which is accepted by IEEE Signal Processing Letters.

 ### Dataset